The Best Adrenal Belly Fat Diet: How To Lose That Stubborn Adrenal Belly

 Cortisol is your body’s primary stress hormone.
 It’s often described as the body’s built-in alarm system.
 Cortisol works with other parts of your brain to control your:

-Additionally, cortisol plays a roll in:
+Cortisol also plays a role in:

-So can you blame stress for some extra weight?
+Can you blame stress for some extra weight?

 Yes.
 It’s entirely possible.